Gladys Moncrieff

-Early years
+Early life

 Moncrieff was born in Bundaberg, Queensland.
 Her father Robert Edward Moncrieff was a piano tuner, and her mother, who went by the stage name Amy Lambell, was a professional singer; they lived in North Isis.
 She attended several schools in north Queensland, and quickly became involved in music.
 Her first stage performance was at the age of six at the Queen's Theatre in Bundaberg, where she sang the American folk song "The Merriest Girl That's Out" with her father accompanying on piano.
 She performed in Gilbert and Sullivan productions.
 At the 1907 Charters Towers eisteddfod, Gladys shared first prize for her junior soprano rendition of "O for the Wings of a Dove" with local girl Eileen Coleman.

+Career

-When she left school, she and her parents travelled around far north Queensland performing.
+When Moncrieff left school, she and her parents travelled around far north Queensland performing.
 Moncrieff was billed as 'Little Gladys: The Australian Wonder Child' and her performances helped her to raise funds to move to Brisbane to pursue her career.
 She worked in Brisbane and Toowoomba during 1909, and then went to Sydney with her mother.
 In Sydney she auditioned for Hugh J. Ward for a position in J. C. Williamson's theatre.
 She was successful, and with a starting salary of £3 per week she spent 18 months receiving singing lessons from Ward's wife, Madame Grace Miller.
 In January 1913 she had a small part in The Sunshine Girl at Her Majesty's Theatre, Sydney.
 In 1914 she was in the chorus of a house Gilbert and Sullivan production; for there she took on leading roles such as Josephine in H.M.S.
 Pinafore.
 The company toured New Zealand and performed in Melbourne.